 SRT vs VTT: Which Subtitle Format Should You Use?

 SRT and VTT are the two most common subtitle formats.
 They look similar, but they differ in features and platform support.
-This guide helps you pick the right one.
+This guide helps you pick the right one for your video subtitles.

 TL;DR

-• VTT supports more styling and metadata for web video.
+• VTT supports more styling, metadata, and web-specific features.

 • Use the format your platform recommends.